tasdikrahman/tasdikrahman.me/_posts/2017-04-06-Testing-your-ansible-roles-using-travis-CI.md

 Simply put with each commit that you are making to shared repository, which is then verified by an automated build.
 This helps in detection of errors early on.

 If you are new to this development style.
-There are [plenty](https://martinfowler.com/articles/continuousIntegration.html ) [of](http://softwareengineering.stackexchange.com/questions/198471/simple-explanation-of-continuous-integration) [places](https://www.thoughtworks.com/continuous-integration) which explain you.
+There are [plenty](https://martinfowler.com/articles/continuousIntegration.html ) [of](http://softwareengineering.stackexchange.com/questions/198471/simple-explanation-of-continuous-integration) [places](https://www.thoughtworks.com/continuous-integration) which explain will help you understand.
 This practice in itself is quite old.
 CI/CD anyone?

 But I am not writing this to explain what is CI right?

 ## So you made an ansible playbook?

-Taking Infra as code has long been talked about.
+I have talked about Infra as code in some of my earlier blog posts.
 Automatically provisioning your complete server(s) in minutes is something which every org is trying/has achieved.

 If you follow TDD principles, you would be knowing right where I am taking this conversation to.

-Here is the directory structure
+Here is the directory structure for the ansible role I am testing this out

 ```bash
 ansible-bootstrap-server